juntylpro1/secure-enterprise/create-da.md

 ### Creating a catalog manifest file
 {: #create-manifest}

 The catalog manifest is a file in the root of your repository that is called the `ibm_catalog.json`.
 This file defines the required metadata for creating a tile in a catalog, for example the name, description, features, variation definitions that point to the underlying Terraform configuration, compliance claims that will be verified during onboarding by using {{site.data.keyword.compliance_short}}, and necessary IAM permissions for deploying the architecture.
 It also defines the configurations that you want to be selected by default when a user attempts to deploy your architecture from the catalog.
+For more information, see [mapping catalog details to the manifest file](/docs/secure-enterprise?topic=secure-enterprise-manifest-values&interface=ui#mapping-manifest).

 Check out the [example from the sample repo](https://github.com/terraform-ibm-modules/sample-deployable-architectures/blob/main/ibm_catalog.json){: external} that shows a fullstack and extension type variation.
 {: tip}